Long Distance Hurdle Preview, Tips, Runners & Trends

 Long Distance Hurdle Trend Analysis

-✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +30.73, is when runners ran in a race restricted to 4-6yo on debut.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +30.68, is when runners ran at Aintree last time out.

 ❌ The worst performing factor that has failed to produce a single winner is when runners had a highest class won of Class 1 (G2), when backing these, the trend shows a record of 0-28.

-The course which has produced the most winners of the Long Distance Hurdle is Aintree; there have been a total of 9 winners of this race who ran at Aintree last time out.
-The next best course, which has produced the second most winners, is Wetherby; there have been a total of 4 winners of this race who ran at Wetherby last time out.
+The course which has produced the most winners of the Long Distance Hurdle is Aintree; there have been a total of 10 winners of this race who ran at Aintree last time out.
+The next best courses, which have produced the second most winners, are Wetherby and Cheltenham; there have been a total of 3 winners from each of those courses.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Long Distance Hurdle: